-From the Crossroads of Civilization: A New Flourishing of Humanistic Culture (University of Palermo, 2007)
+From the Crossroads of Civilization: A New Flourishing of Humanistic Culture (University of Palermo, Italy, 2007)

 Honorable Rector Giuseppe Silvestri, Faculty of Education Dean Patrizia Lendinara, Department of Communications Chair Antonio La Spina, distinguished members of the faculty and student body, and honored guests: